© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round barrows 200m NNE of Wombwell Arms is a scheduled monument protected by Historic England under reference 1013595.
 View the official record →

-Two round barrows 200m NNE of Wombwell Arms is a Bronze Age funerary monument located in Yorkshire, England.
+Two round barrows 200m NNE of Wombwell Arms is a Bronze Age funerary monument comprising a pair of earthwork mounds situated in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013595.

 Two round barrows 200m NNE of Wombwell Arms is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013595.